Designing a more mindful YouTube experience

 YouTube operates on an attention-driven model

-The longer viewers stay on the platform, the more YouTube benefits.
-The algorithm, autoplay, and queue features aim to keep viewers on the platform for as long as possible.
+The longer viewers stay on the platform, the more content and advertisements they access, and the more YouTube benefits.
 The constant stream of content keeps viewers on the platform and increases watch time and revenue for YouTube, but at the expense of fragmenting viewers' attention and high social media usage.
-Prolonged watch time contributes to screen addiction, reduced attention span, and mental health concerns, especially among young viewers.

 The recommendation algorithm pushes content that potentially interests the viewer based on their watch and search history.